seanorourke7/Project-one-full-template/README.md

 Testing was ongoing throughout the entire build.
 I utilised Chrome developer tools while building to pinpoint and troubleshoot any issues as I went along.

-The following issues were raised during my mid project meeting with my mentor:
+The following feedback was raised during my mid project meeting with my mentor:

 The gallery mentioned in the bio should act as a link to the gallery page.
 There should be more images in the gallery.